dfinity/portal/docs/developer-docs/integrations/ledger/interact-with-ledger.md

-# Interact with the ICP ledger
+# Interacting with the ICP ledger

 ## Overview
 There are multiple ways to interact with the ICP ledger.
 They depend on whether you want to interact with the ICP ledger on mainnet, the `dfx ledger` default ICP ledger on a local network, or whether you have deployed your own local ledger version.
 Also, how you interact with the ICP ledger is dependent on whether you want to interact with it from the command line, from your web app, or from another canister.